-In 2014, the Laboratory continued to apply its readiness review process to new or significantly modified research activities for risk identification, categorization, and ESH&A review of activities.
-Another purpose of readiness review is to prevent and/or control releases of hazardous materials to the environment.
+In 2015, the Laboratory continued to apply its Readiness Review (Procedure, 10200.010) process to new or significantly modified research activities for risk identification, categorization, and ESH&A review of activities.
+This review helps prevent and/or control releases of hazardous materials to the environment.
 It was developed to ensure that an appropriate level of rigor, commensurate to the risk associated with an activity's hazards, is applied to the activity's ES&H review.
-Forty-three readiness reviews were approved in 2014.
-Approved activities are reviewed every five years.
+Thirty-eight activities were reviewed and approved in 2015.
+Approved activities are reviewed on a 1, 3 or 5 year cycle based on the hazard level assigned to that activity.